Deni Avdija NBA Preview vs. the Hornets

 Hornets 2022-23 Defensive Insights

-- The Hornets were ranked 22nd in the league defensively last season, giving up 117.2 points per contest.
+- On defense the Hornets conceded 117.2 points per game last year, 22nd in the league.

-- In terms of rebounds, the Hornets were 29th in the NBA last season, giving up 46.2 per game.
+- On the boards, the Hornets gave up 46.2 rebounds per contest last season, 29th in the league in that category.

-- The Hornets conceded 25.9 assists per game last season (19th in the league).
+- In terms of assists, the Hornets were 19th in the league defensively last season, conceding 25.9 per game.

-- Looking at three-point defense, the Hornets were ranked 12th in the league last season, conceding 12.2 makes per contest.
+- Defensively, the Hornets conceded 12.2 made three-pointers per game last year, 12th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!